Barycenters and a law of large numbers in Gromov hyperbolic spaces: Preliminaries

 holds for all $t \in (0,1)$.
 A complete, simply connected Riemannian manifold is a $\CAT(0)$-space if and only if its sectional curvature is nonpositive everywhere.
 Moreover, there are a number of rich classes of non-smooth $\CAT(0)$-spaces such as Euclidean buildings, trees, phylogenetic tree spaces, and the orthoscheme complexes of modular lattices (see \cite{Babook,BHV,CCHO,Jobook}).

 The $\CAT(0)$-inequality \eqref{eq:CAT} can be regarded as the uniform strict convexity of the squared distance function $d^2(z,\cdot)$, and such a convexity is known to be quite useful to study barycenters.
 In fact, as we mentioned in the introduction, every probability measure $\mu$ on $X$ with finite second (or first) moment admits a unique barycenter $\beta_{\mu} \in X$, and the contraction property $d(\beta_{\mu},\beta_{\nu}) \le W_1(\mu,\nu)$ holds.
-Moreover, a law of large numbers was established in \cite{St1} (see also \cite{EH}), followed by many variants and generalizations \cite{Ba2,Ho,LP,OP1,Yo3}.
+Moreover, a law of large numbers was established in \cite{St1}, followed by many variants and generalizations \cite{Ba2,Ho,LP,OP1,Yo3} (see also \cite{EH,Na} for related works on a different notion of barycenter).